Serena Williams shares pics of daughter at her wedding — and they're the cutest

 The tennis champ took to Instagram to share pics of the couple's 2-month-old baby girl in the care of her 65-year-old mother, Oracene Price, during the lavish French ball-themed ceremony.

-"My heartbeats photo," Williams, 36, captioned one pic, which found little "Olympia" nestled in grandma's lap.
+"My heartbeats (heart) photo," Williams, 36, captioned one pic, which found little "Olympia" nestled in grandma's lap.

 Williams also snuck on Olympia's Instagram page to share a pic of the pair walking down the aisle, cutely captioning it, "Yes grandma carried me."